Cetatea Albă County: History

 After the Union of Bessarabia with Romania in 1918, the county belonged to Romania, which set up the county formally in 1925.

 After the 1938 Administrative and Constitutional Reform, this county merged with the counties of Lăpușna, Orhei and Tighina to form Ținutul Nistru.

-The area county of the county was occupied by the Soviet Union in 1940 and became part of the Ukrainian SSR.
+The area of the county was occupied by the Soviet Union in 1940 and became part of the Ukrainian SSR.
 The area returned to Romanian administration as the Bessarabia Governorate following the Axis invasion of the Soviet Union in July 1941.
 A military administration was established and the region's Jewish population was either executed on the spot or deported to Transnistria, where further numbers were killed.
 As the Soviet Union's offensive pushed the Axis powers back, the area again was under Soviet control.
 On September 12, 1944, Romania signed the Moscow Armistice with the Allies.
 The Armistice, as well as the subsequent peace treaty of 1947, confirmed the Soviet-Romanian border as it was on January 1, 1941.
 The area of the county became part of the Ukrainian SSR and eventually of the independent Ukraine after the dissolution of the Soviet Union in 1991.